12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: 20 rue du pré des merlans – 77700 Bailly Romainvilliers

-If you are visiting France’ capital and are up for a day trip from Paris, head over to Aqualagon!
+Suppose you are visiting France’s capital and are up for a day trip from Paris, head over to Aqualagon!
 This amazing waterpark belongs to a Center Park just next to Disneyland, but luckily they are selling day passes as well.
-It’s of course a good spot for families but adults will have as much fun.
-Especially if you are on the sportive side: Aquagym courses, water polo matches, rock climbing If and thrilling slides are all included.
+It’s a good spot for families, but adults will have as much fun, especially if you are on the sportive side: Aquagym courses, water polo matches, rock climbing, and thrilling slides.

 The best and most unique slide is certainly the Aqua Slide.
 Racing down the waters on a bodyboard?
 Don’t forget your helmet!

-If you are looking to relax a bit, head over to the lagoon, the highlight of Aqualagon.
-The outdoor pool is heated geothermical to 30°C, pefect to float around and take in the view over the closeby lake.
+Suppose you are looking to relax a bit, head over to the lagoon, the highlight of Aqualagon.
+The outdoor pool is heated geothermal to 30°C, perfect for floating around and taking in the view over the closeby lake.

 3. Aqualandia, Benidorm (Spain)